ceejbot/thematic/README.md

 The commands have aliases: `zv` for zed-to-vscode, and `vz` for vscode to zed.
 The second positional argument is the name of the theme to convert, or part of the name of the theme.
 For example, `thematic vz rainglow` finds the "Rainglow" theme extension for VSCode in the standard VSCode extensions directory, converts all included themes to Zed format (grouping into Zed families), then writes everything out as a new Zed extension in the standard Zed extension location.

+Partial support for icon themes is implemented, but this feature is still in progress.

 ```text
 ❯ thematic --help
 Usage: thematic [OPTIONS] <COMMAND>